Maximum Entropy Spectral Analysis: an application to gravitational waves data analysis: Theoretical foundations

 \subsection{Maximum Entropy Spectral Analysis}

-In principle, if the autocorrelation was known exactly (i.e. at every time $\tau \in (-\infty,+\infty)$), the computation of the PSD would reduce to a single Fourier transform.
-However, in any realistic setting, we are dealing with a finite number of samples $N$ from the process, hence such computation is impossible.
-Moreover, the error $\sigma_k$ in the estimate of the autocorrelation after $k$ steps increases as $\sigma \sim 1/\sqrt{N - k}$\footnote{ This is clearly understood: when computing the autocorrelation at order $k$, only $N-k$ examples of the product $x_t x_{t+k}$ are available and the variance of the average value goes as the inverse of the square root of the points considered. }, so that only few values for the autocorrelation function can actually be computed reliably.
-This bring us the core of the problem: how to give an estimate from partial (and noisy) knowledge of the autocorrelation function?
+In principle, if the autocorrelation was known exactly (i.e. at every time $\tau \in (-\infty,+\infty)$), the computation of the PSD would reduce to a single Fourier transform (i.e. Eq.~\eqref{eq:psd-autocorrelation}).
+However, in any realistic setting, we are dealing with a finite number of samples $N$ from the process.
+In such cases, the single periodogram is not a consistent estimator for the power spectral density, since its variance doesn't decrease when the sample size increases.
+Moreover, the error $\sigma_k$ in the estimate of the autocorrelation after $k$ steps increases as $\sigma \sim 1/\sqrt{N - k}$\footnote{ This is easily understood: when computing the autocorrelation at order $k$, only $N-k$ examples of the product $x_t x_{t+k}$ are available and the variance of the average value goes as the inverse of the square root of the points considered. }, so that only few values for the autocorrelation function can actually be computed reliably.
+This bring us to the core of the problem: how to give an estimate from partial (and noisy) knowledge of the autocorrelation function?
 MAXENT can guide us in this task without any a priori assumptions on the unavailable data\footnote{Indeed this is the largest difference with the most common Welch method.
 The latter assumes that the unknown values of the autocorrelation are $0$.
-Clearly, this assumption is unjustified and MAXENT is a good way to drop this assumption.}.
+Clearly, this assumption is unjustified and MAXENT is a good way to relax this assumption.}.

 As in the previous examples, one needs to set up a variational problem where the entropy, Eq.~\eqref{eq:entropy_continuos}, is maximized subject to some problem-specific constraints.
 In our case, they are i) the PSD estimate has to be non-negative; ii) its Fourier transform has to match the sample autocorrelation (wherever an estimate of this is available).